ADS1: Leave Society

 Acrosanti, an intentional community in Arizona that holds valuable lessons on construction techniques and the challenges of community organising

-Pushing back against the withdrawal characteristic of contemporary culture, we ask what collective projects might break open the present and cultivate new futures.
+Pushing back against the solitary withdrawal of contemporary culture, we ask what collective projects might break open the present and imagine new futures.
 We are interested in unorthodox social arrangements and the emerging family structures they may make possible: intergenerational households, co-parenting and shared custody homes, platonic cohabitation, communal child-rearing, and intentional communities, among others.
 These configurations challenge dominant narratives of domesticity and raise urgent questions about how architecture can support diverse ways of living together.
 In our proposition to “leave society” as we know it, we will imagine others, along with new institutions, infrastructures, and cultural forms.

 Andy Warhol’s Factory, which had which had four locations in New York between 1963 and 1987.
 The urban commune offers a critical counterpoint to the idea of peripheral communities